 Fold Bitcoin Rewards App Review (2021)

 Ever since Bitcoin surged (circa 2017), there’s been plenty of intrigue, investment, and confusion about the cryptocurrency.
-All of these aspects were reinvigorated last year when crypto went on another run, reminding us all that the asset is known for its volatility.
+All of these aspects were reinvigorated this year when crypto went on another run, reminding us all that the asset is known for its volatility.
 Through it all, however, despite some apps and tools that have worked to demystify Bitcoin, there are still plenty who are a bit lost about the whole thing.

 With that in mind, what if you could easily earn Bitcoin as a reward for shopping instead of needing to buy the asset for yourself?
 That’s the basic idea behind the app Fold, which allows users to buy gift cards for various brands and score pieces of Bitcoin at the same time.